A laptop, notebook, and film camera

 For square product images, it's recommended to use a size of 2048 pixels by 2048 pixels.

-Keep in mind that for zoom functionality, your images need to be at least 800 pixels by 800 pixels.
+Keep in mind that for zoom functionality, your images need to be at least 800 by 800 pixels.

 Evaluate file size